 - Add an FAQs section to save you lots of time answering emails and to increase your conversion rates.

-If you are struggling with order fulfillment, the good sign is you have a lot of incoming sales.
+If you are struggling with order fulfilment, the good sign is you have a lot of incoming sales.
 The downside is you are wasting your valuable time on self-fulfillment: picking items, packing orders, and standing in line at the post office.
 As a business owner, you can’t afford to waste time; the opportunity cost is too high.
-You should focus on strategy and marketing campaigns – not ecommerce fulfillment.
+You should focus on strategy and marketing campaigns – not ecommerce fulfilment.